defencedigital/moduk-service-manual/src/your-community/product-and-delivery.md

 ## Slack channels

 Slack is a messaging service used by the Defence community.
-On a MODNET device, you can use Slack in your web browser.
+On a MOD device, you can use Slack in your web browser.

 {{ component('inset-text', {
   html: 'Everything you write on Slack can be included in a Freedom of Information request.'